-Classification Financial assets: Instalment notes receivable Derivative instrument Deposits Tenant and other receivables Restricted cash Cash and cash equivalents Amortized cost Fair value Amortized cost Amortized cost Amortized cost Amortized cost Financial liabilities: Mortgages payable Class B LP Units Credit facilities Tenant rental deposits and prepayments Accounts payable and accrued liabilities Unit Option Plan Amortized cost Fair value Amortized cost Amortized cost Amortized cost Fair value
+Classification

+Financial assets:

+Instalment notes receivable Amortized cost

+Derivative instrument Fair value

+Deposits Amortized cost

+Tenant and other receivables Amortized cost

+Restricted cash Amortized cost

+Cash and cash equivalents Amortized cost

+Financial liabilities:

+Mortgages payable Amortized cost

+Class B LP Units Fair value

+Credit facility Amortized cost

+Tenant rental deposits and prepayments Amortized cost

+Accounts payable and accrued liabilities Amortized cost

+Unit Option Plan Fair value

-The fair values of the REIT's instalment notes receivable, deposits, tenant and other receivables, restricted cash and cash and cash equivalents, as well as the Credit Facilities, tenant rental deposits, accounts payable and accrued liabilities approximate their recorded values due to their short-term nature at the date of the consolidated statements of financial position.
+The fair values of the REIT's instalment notes receivable, deposits, tenant and other receivables, restricted cash and cash and cash equivalents, as well as the Credit Facility, tenant rental deposits, accounts payable and accrued liabilities approximate their recorded values due to their short-term nature at the date of the unaudited condensed consolidated interim financial position.

-The fair value of mortgages payable disclosed in the notes to the REIT's consolidated financial statements is estimated based on the present value of future payments, discounted at the yield on a Government of Canada bond with the nearest maturity date to the underlying mortgage, plus an estimated credit spread at the reporting date for a comparable mortgage.
+The fair value of mortgages payable disclosed in the notes to the REIT's unaudited condensed consolidated interim financial statements is estimated based on the present value of future payments, discounted at the yield on a Government of Canada bond with the nearest maturity date to the underlying mortgage, plus an estimated credit spread at the reporting date for a comparable mortgage.